numerik11/ESP32-Irrigation-Control/README.md

 ---

-2. Select the ESP32 Dev Module Board
+2. Select the ESP32 Dev Module Board for K6 or select your esp module if different.

 After installing the ESP32 board package, go to Tools > Board and select ESP32 Dev Module from the list of boards.